Mature Masculine

 Signs of the Codependent:

-• You give so much you deplete yourself
+• We give so much we deplete ourselves

-• You hover over what you're nurturing, unable to let it develop alone
+• We hover over what we're nurturing, unable to let it develop alone

-• You need to be needed, so you create dependency rather than independence
+• We need to be needed, so we create dependency rather than independence

-• You give with strings attached, expecting gratitude or compliance
+• We give with strings attached, expecting gratitude or compliance

 This is false fertility.
 It looks nurturing but stunts growth.
 The Codependent produces dependents, not independent life.